Why Are Korean Hair Salons So Different? – A Look Inside Korean Hair Salon Culture

 What Types of Income May Be Included?

 Comprehensive income tax combines several types of income into a single filing.
-While the exact details depend on each individual, common examples include interest income, dividends, business income such as freelance work, employment income that was not fully settled at year-end, pension income, and other miscellaneous income.
+While the exact details depend on each individual, common examples include interest income, dividends, business income such as freelance work, employment income that was not fully settled through the year-end tax adjustment system, pension income, and other miscellaneous income.
 Because everyone’s situation is slightly different, the final requirement may vary from person to person.

 Do Foreigners Need to File Taxes in Korea?

 This is one of the most common questions among foreigners living in Korea.
 Tax obligations here are not determined simply by nationality.
-In many cases, foreigners may also need to file taxes if they live in Korea, work here, or earn income from Korean sources.
+In many cases, foreigners may also need to file taxes if they live in Korea or earn certain types of income from Korean sources.

 How Do People File Taxes in Korea?